 **Applicants for the internship program must be New York State Residents and identify with a historically underrepresented group or an economically disadvantaged background.**

 NOW OPEN: OptomCAS has just launched for application cycle 2018-2019!
 As of today, applicants can begin to complete their application.

 MORE INFORMATION: General information about the OptomCAS process along with more specific information about LORs and prerequisites, etc. can be found on the OptomCAS website.
-The Applicants and Advisors page is a useful resource for applicants.

 The 11th Annual I-DOC (Improving Diversity in Optometric Careers) program will take place on the campus of The Ohio State University from July 10 – 12, 2017.
 Applications welcome through the April 1 deadline.
 I-DOC is an intensive three-day residential program that introduces participants to the profession of optometry.
 The purpose of I-DOC is to attract ethnically underrepresented minority undergraduate college students to careers in optometry.
 Thirty spots are available for the program this summer with financial assistance covering all meals, on-campus housing, activities, and airfare for those travelling to Columbus up to $500.